 Staggered 4 to 7-floor volumes frame the new bridge, variable in height in order to get maximum sunshine into RIVA’s, and its neighbor’s, housing units.
 Blocks are clearly positioned along the plaza’s continuous alignments, with no undefined left-over terrain.
 Commercial functions on ground floors animate fringes, instilling informal social control of shared space.
 Above, apartments are mostly double-facing, with large terraces deviated in a double-height staggered pattern to ensure hours-long sunshine and canal views.
 This rhythmic modulation gives birth to a seemingly haphazard composition (when in fact not), animating facades clad in light-colored limestone.
 Soft-hued aluminium fixtures and frames are anodized in a warm shade, with glazed railing protecting occupants from the ever-present winds characterizing the canal zone.

-Construction of 139 flats, retail, public plaza and bicycle shelter in Brussels (work in progress)
+Construction of 139 flats, retail, public staircase and bicycle shelter in Brussels

 - Quai de Willebroeck 23-26 1000 Brussels